angular/angular/aio/content/guide/component/component-example-lifecycle.md

 <header>No need to wait for content updates</header>

 The `doSomething()` method of this component immediately updates the data-bound `comment` property of the component.
-There is no need to [delay the update to ensure proper rendering][AioGuideComponentLifecycleTutorialWaitBeforeUpdatingTheView].
+There is no need to [delay the update to ensure proper rendering][AioGuideComponentExampleLifecycleWaitBeforeUpdatingTheView].

 Angular uns both `AfterContent` hook methods before running either of the `AfterView` hook methods.
 Angular completes composition of the projected content *before* finishing the composition of the view of this component.
-There is a small window between the `AfterContent...` and `AfterView...` hook methods that lets you modify the host view.
+There is a small window between the `AfterContent...` and `AfterView...` hook methods that lets you change the host view.

 </div>

 ## Define custom change detection

-To monitor changes that occur where `ngOnChanges()` hook method does not check, implement your own change check, as shown in the "DoCheck" example.
+To show the changes that occur where `ngOnChanges()` hook method does not check, create and use your change checker, as shown in the "DoCheck" example.
 This example shows how to use the `ngDoCheck()` hook method to detect and act upon changes that Angular does not otherwise catch.

 The following code example shows the "DoCheck" sample extends the "OnChanges" sample with the `ngDoCheck()` hook method.

 <code-example header="DoCheckComponent (ngDoCheck)" path="lifecycle-hooks/src/app/do-check.component.ts" region="ng-do-check"></code-example>

+The code completes the following actions.

+1. Inspects specific values of interest.
+1. Captures the associated current state.
-This code inspects certain values of interest, capturing and comparing the associated current state against previous values.
+1. Compares the associated current state against previous values.

-It writes a special message to the log when there are no substantive changes to the `hero` or the `power` so you can see how often your applcation runs the `ngDoCheck()` hook method.
+The Angular framework writes a special message to the log when there are no substantive changes to the `hero` or the `power`, so you are able to see how often your application runs the `ngDoCheck()` hook method.
 The results are illuminating.

 <div class="lightbox">